 The solution to these fears is not to stop telling the stories of truck crash victims: it is to stop the truck crashes.

-Large trucks are involved in numerous crashes each day.
+Just like passenger vehicles, big rigs are involved in crashes each day.
 People may be more aware of these crashes than of collisions between two passenger vehicles.
 That’s because commercial trucks are:

 - Significantly larger than most motor vehicles;